ddev/ddev/docs/users/step-debugging.md

 Every ddev project is automatically configured with xdebug so that popular IDEs can do step-debugging of PHP code.
 It is disabled by default for performance reasons, so you'll need to enable it in your config.yaml.

 xdebug is a server-side tool: It is installed automatically on the container and you do *not* need to install it on your workstation.
-All you have to do on your workstation is to add an extra IP address (below) and perhaps add a browser extension or bookmark.
+All you have to do on your workstation perhaps to add a browser extension or bookmark.

 All IDEs basically work the same: They listen on a port and react when they're contacted there.
-So IDEs other than those listed here should work fine, if listening on port 11011.
+So IDEs other than those listed here should work fine, if listening on the default xdebug port 9000.

 **Key facts:**
-* You need to explicitly enable xdebug in your config.yaml as a post-start step.
+* You need to explicitly enable xdebug in your config.yaml.
-* The debug server port on the IDE must be set to port 11011.
-Although the xdebug default is port 9000, that port often has conflicts for PHP developers, so 11011 is used with ddev.
+* The debug server port on the IDE must be set to port 9000, which is the default and is probably already set in most IDEs.
+(If you need to change the xdebug port due to a port conflict on your host computer, you can do it with a PHP override, explained below.)
-* An IP-address *alias* of 172.28.99.99 must be added to your workstation host's loopback address.
-On macOS this is done with the command `sudo ifconfig lo0 alias 172.28.99.99`.
-On Ubuntu 16.04 and probably other Linux variants, `sudo ifconfig docker0:0 172.28.99.99 up` **This must currently be done after each reboot.**

 For more background on XDebug see [XDebug documentation](https://xdebug.org/docs/remote).
 The intention here is that one won't have to understand XDebug to do debugging.